gannjondal/mb3d-formulas/published-samples/gnj/fforg-da-3dnewton/README.md

 - dA - Gallery `Terra Newtonia` (images; some with params):
   https://www.deviantart.com/gannjondal/gallery/77446093/terra-newtonia

-The files here are added without a specific structure as they are very scattered over the above pages.
+The files here are added without a specific structure in [formulas-all](./formulas-all/) as they are very scattered over the above pages.
+The folder [cs3b-overview](./cs3b-overview) contains a showcase of one specific Newton 3D formula.